aiven/terraform-provider-aiven/docs/resources/thanos.md

 Optional:

 - `query_range_align_range_with_step` (Boolean) Whether to align the query range boundaries with the step.
 If enabled, the query range boundaries will be aligned to the step, providing more accurate results for queries with high-resolution data.
-The default value is `true`.
+Default: `true`.